 - Baked sweet potatoes with a salad made with spinach, kale, cucumber, and apple cider vinegar.

-This diet/cleanse is built around losing weight rather than promoting optimal health.
-This is because there are no limitations on how the potatoes are cooked (aside from not using oil or fat) and it completely blocks out fruit, nuts, seeds, and whole grains, thus it is missing a number of nutrients, including fat.
-While it also blocks meat and dairy, I don’t really see a real issue in cutting out dairy and meat in a diet, as their nutrients can be easily found in plant foods, but I do not like the idea of cutting out fruit as it limits your nutrient intake, and starch vegetables and whole grains help to provide other vital nutrients to your diet.
+The potato ‘cleanse’ is built around losing weight rather than promoting optimal health.
+This is because there are no limitations on how the potatoes are cooked (aside from not using oil or fat).
+It also completely blocks out fruit, nuts, seeds, and whole grains.
+This means it is missing a number of nutrients, including fat.
+While it also blocks meat and dairy, I don’t really see a real issue in cutting out dairy and meat in a diet, as their nutrients can be easily found in plant foods.
+Although, I don’t like the idea of cutting out fruit as it limits your nutrient intake.
+Also, starch vegetables and whole grains help to provide other vital nutrients to your diet.

 This diet also blocks out foods that contain the essential amino acid Tryptophan, which you need for quality sleep and your mood.
 It also lacks foods containing good amounts of the essential amino acids Isoleucine, Leucine, and Phenylalanine.
 A diet that is missing four essential amino acids does NOT supply you with complete proteins; but again, short-term, that shouldn’t really be an issue.
-In other words, when you tell someone you’re only eating potatoes and veggies and they ask “but where does your protein come from,” it is a valid question.
+In other words, when you tell someone you’re on a potato ‘cleanse’ and they ask “where do you get your protein?”
+It might be a valid question.

-While I would recommend a quality protein powder that contains your essential amino acids, I don’t think they’re allowed on the potato diet if you follow it strictly.
-Supplements would be a good alternative; including B12, as this is a vegan diet.
-Fortunately, this isn’t meant to be a long-term diet, so it’s unlikely you will have any issues with nutrient deficiencies if you don’t continue it longer than 30 days.
+Since the potato ‘cleanse’ is a meat-free diet, taking a high quality B12 supplement would be required.
+It’s not meant to be a long-term diet, so it’s unlikely you will have any issues with nutrient deficiencies if you don’t continue it longer than 30 days.
 If you do start having strange symptoms, however, you should speak to your doctor or naturopath in case any nutrient deficiencies are having a negative impact on your overall health.

 Is It Harmful To Eat So Many Potatoes?